NeilKhera/FauxRanger/README.md

 3. `File > Package Project > Windows/Linux`
 4. That's it! :)
 ## How to run
-### Pre-run ROS configuration (TODO: ROS is enabled by default but this will change)
+### Pre-run ROS configuration
 ROS connection is disabled by default.
-This is to prevent lag when running the sim without ROS.
-To enable ROS go to `FauxRanger > Saved > Config > Game.ini` and change the IP to the one of your ROS machine (or 127.0.0.1 for a local ROS client).
+To enable ROS go to the Pause Menu, enter Network IP of ROS machine and toggle ROS on.

 > Windows version: run `FauxRanger.exe`